 As an engineering student at Calvin, academic advising takes place within the engineering department.
-Here you'll find all the forms and information you'll need to plan your time at Calvin and graduate on time.
+Here you’ll find all the forms and information you’ll need to plan your education at Calvin and graduate on time.

 Please print the form you need and take it with you to your advising appointment.
 These forms are also available in the racks outside the engineering department office.

 - Chemical concentration worksheet (.pdf or .xlsx)

 - Civil & Environmental concentration worksheet (.pdf or .xlsx)

 - Electrical & Computer concentration worksheet (.pdf or .xlsx)

 - Honors Contract

 Please use this before asking your professors for a letter of recommendation for graduate school or for a job application.